jazzband/djangorestframework-simplejwt/docs/customizing_token_claims.md

 #### Use Django Ninja Router

-If you interested in using functions rather than classes, then you are also covered.
+If you are interested in using functions rather than classes, then you are also covered.
 Here is an example

 ```python